DaoyuanLi2816/Kaggle-4th-Place-Solution-LMSYS-Chatbot-Arena-Human-Preference-Predictions/readme.md

 This solution was developed for the [LMSYS - Chatbot Arena Human Preference Predictions](https://www.kaggle.com/competitions/lmsys-chatbot-arena/overview) competition on Kaggle, where participants were challenged to predict user preferences in head-to-head conversations between chatbots powered by large language models (LLMs).
 The task involved utilizing a dataset from **Chatbot Arena**, in which users interact with two anonymous LLMs and choose their preferred response.
 By creating a machine learning model that accurately predicts these preferences, we aimed to contribute to improving the alignment of chatbot responses with human preferences.

-Our team successfully placed **4th out of 1849 teams**, earning a [Gold Medal](https://www.kaggle.com/certification/competitions/distiller/lmsys-chatbot-arena) for our solution! 🏅
+Our team successfully placed **4th out of 1849 teams**, earning a [Gold Medal](https://www.kaggle.com/certification/competitions/distiller/lmsys-chatbot-arena) for our solution and a prize of $20,000! 🏅

 ![Daoyuan Li - LMSYS](./Daoyuan%20Li%20-%20LMSYS%20-%20Chatbot%20Arena%20Human%20Preference%20Predictions.png)